jonathanlewell/modernthaifood/site/content/thai-recipes/thai-pan-fried-fish-cakes.md

 - 25 g (1 oz) roasted peanuts, roughly chopped
 - 2.5 cm (1 inch) cucumber, quartered and finely sliced

-1. Before pan-frying the fish cakes, make the sweet chilli sauce, as follows.
-Pound or finely chop the red chillies.
-Boil the vinegar, sugar and salt in a small saucepan up to boiling point, stirring constantly.
+Before pan-frying the fish cakes, make the sweet chilli sauce, as follows:

+1) Pound or finely chop the red chillies.

+2) Boil the vinegar, sugar and salt in a small saucepan up to boiling point, stirring constantly.

-2. Reduce the heat and simmer for 8-10 minutes or until the mixture forms a thick syrup.
-Spoon in the chillies and cook for 2-3 minutes, then pour into a serving bowl.
-Add the cucumber and peanuts just before serving the main dish.
+3) Reduce the heat and simmer for 8-10 minutes or until the mixture forms a thick syrup.

+4) Spoon in the chillies and cook for 2-3 minutes, then pour into a serving bowl.

+5) Add the cucumber and peanuts just before serving the main dish.